 When configured to use an external key management system, Egnyte employs hierarchical key management — so Egnyte’s encryption key will be encrypted with the external key you manage.
 This additional layer of protection ensures that no one can access your data unless they have access to both the Egnyte key and the external key.

 Egnyte creates a unique encryption key (the “Egnyte key”) for every customer.
 If you use EKM, you’ll need to get a separate encryption key from your external key management system (the “external key”) as well.

-Once you configure Egnyte Key Management in the Web UI, the Egnyte key will be encrypted with the external key and stored on your key management provider cloud or your on-premises HSM.
+Once you configure Egnyte Key Management in the Web UI, the Egnyte key will be encrypted with the external key.
 Anytime you upload or download a file, Egnyte will request the external key from your key management system and use it to decrypt the Egnyte key.
 This decrypted Egnyte key is then used to encrypt or decrypt the specific file.